An Arbitrary Scale Super-Resolution Approach for 3D MR Images via Implicit Neural Representation: Conclusion

 \section{Conclusion}

-In the paper, we proposed ArSSR model to conduct SISR tasks of arbitrary up-sampling scales for 3D MR images.
-In our model, a novel continuous implicit voxel function was used to represent the pairs of LR-HR images in the SISR tasks.
-By combining a convolutional encoder with the continuous implicit voxel function, the well-trained single ArSSR model was able to recover the HR image of arbitrary resolution from an unknown LR input image.
+In this work, we proposed ArSSR model to conduct SISR tasks of arbitrary up-sampling scales for 3D MR images.
+Instead of learning the non-linear mapping from LR image to HR image as in conventional CNN-based SISR models \cite{SRCNN, DCSRN, ResCNN}, a continuous implicit voxel function in ArSSR model was used to represent the MR images of different spatial resolutions in the SISR tasks.
+Compared with the mapping from LR images to HR images, the implicit voxel function directly modeled the continuity of images in the spatial domain and thus recovers finer image details.
+Besides, by combining a convolution encoder network with the implicit voxel function, our ArSSR was also able to integrate the local semantic information in latent space as those in the CNN-based SISR models, which further improves the SR accuracy.
 The results from experiments on the two simulation datasets (a large public dataset with 1113 subjects and a small lesion brain dataset with 17 subjects) showed that for the SISR tasks of several different up-sampling scales, the single ArSSR model outperformed other popular CNNs-based methods in terms of both the HR fine details and image sharpness.
-And on the real collected dataset, the SISR results from the single ArSSR model provided finer anatomical details and sharper image contrast compared to the HR reference image with low SNR, which demonstrated that our ArSSR model was capable for more broad real scene applications.
-In summary, the single ArSSR model based on the implicit neural representation could conduct the reconstruction of HR images at arbitrary scales, which would substantially improve the practicality of HR MRI.
+It is worth noticing that the ArSSR model trained on the HCP-1200 dataset \cite{HCP-1200} of healthy subjects is also able to produce pleasing SR results on the lesion brain dataset, which means the proposed model archives a powerful generalization for different image patterns.
+Moreover, on the real collected dataset, the SISR results from the single ArSSR model provided finer anatomical details and sharper image contrast compared to the HR reference image with low SNR, which demonstrated that ArSSR model was capable of more broad real scene applications.
+In summary, the single ArSSR model based on the implicit neural representation can conduct HR MR image reconstruction at arbitrary scales, which would substantially improve the practicality of HR MRI acquisition.